jaysoffian/eap_proxy/README.md

 optional arguments:
   -h, --help            show this help message and exit

+checking whether WAN is up:
+  --ping-gateway        normally the WAN is considered up if IF_WAN.0 has an
+                        IP address; this option additionally requires that there is a default route gateway that responds to a ping

 ignoring router packets:
-  --ignore-wan-has-ip   ignore router packets if IF_WAN.0 has an IP address
-                        assigned
-  --ignore-wan-ping-gateway
-                        ignore router packets if IF_WAN.0 has a reachable default gateway
+  --ignore-when-wan-up  ignore router packets when WAN is up (see --ping-
+                        gateway)
   --ignore-start        always ignore EAPOL-Start from router --ignore-logoff       always ignore EAPOL-Logoff from router

 configuring IF_WAN.0 VLAN:
-  --restart-dhcp        restart IF_WAN.0 dhclient after receiving EAP-Success
+  --restart-dhcp        check whether WAN is up after receiving EAP-Success on
+                        IF_WAN (see --ping-gateway); if not, restart dhclient on IF_WAN.0
-                        if IF_WAN.0 does not have a reachable default gateway --set-mac             set IF_WAN.0 MAC to router's MAC
+  --set-mac             set IF_WAN.0's MAC (ether) address to router's MAC
+                        address

 daemonization:
   --daemon              become a daemon; implies --syslog